-Our truckers travel from coast to coast on ancient roads full of legends.
-In the spirit of Halloween I’ve come up with a list of some of the more well known haunted roads in the country.
+Truckers travel from coast to coast on ancient roads full of legends.
+In the spirit of Halloween I’ve compiled a list of some of the more well known haunted roads from trucker ghost stories.

 Bloods Point Road (Boone County, IL)

-The story here involves phantom vehicles, the cries of children, a witch, and her victims.
-It all began when the witch Beaula is believed to have hung her children and herself from the Bloods Point Bridge.
+The story here involves a witch and her victims.
+Beaula is a witch believed to have hung her children and herself from Bloods Point Bridge.
 It is said she roams the road looking for something or someone.
 You first notice the smell of decomposing human flesh before you see her and the sudden urge to puke stops you from running away.

-Be weary of any ghost vehicles on the road; big rigs, vintage pick-up trucks, a school bus, and cop car are known to haunt Blood Point Road.
-A school bus full of children crashed on the bridge where Beaula had hung herself and her children.
+It is also said that a school bus full of children crashed on the same bridge Beaula had hung herself.
 The cries of suffering children can be heard at the deep hours of the night.

 Archer Avenue (Chicago, IL)

-This road is home to two cemeteries on each end and of ghost monks.
-The road was built on top of an old Indian road which is said to be source of strong magnetic forces.
-Paranormal activity is claimed to be stronger in such areas.
-Archer Avenue was constructed by workers who lived in a town near by that disappeared mysteriously without a trace.
+Archer Avenue is home to two cemeteries on each end and of ghost monks.
+The road was built by people who lived in a town nearby that disappeared mysteriously without a trace.
 The monks are thought to be from this town.
 They have been spotted walking through the cemetery at late hours of the night; they vanish once anyone tries to get close.

 Clinton Road “Dead Man’s Road” (Passaic County, NJ)